gauravearn/pangenome-single-copy-gene/README.md

         echo "files are all correct and the number of the species in all the files are present" fi
 ```
+Updated 2024-2-17
+added the support for all options and selected options and also added support for the multi-tool phylogeny.

 Gaurav Sablok,\
 Academic Staff Member,\
 Bioinformatics,\